-If your car gives that same check engine light on restarting, then it means there is some serious problem in your car, or your car stores the codes anyway.
-In such a case, it is highly recommended to check the codes with a scanner instead.
+If your car gives that same check engine light after restarting, then it means there is some serious problem in your car, or your car stores the codes anyway.
+In such a case, it is highly recommended to check the codes with a scanner instead because some car models will not reset the codes by removing the power.

 Switching the ignition on and off is also one method of hard reset without disconnecting batteries.
 Put the keys in your ignition and turn your ignition on and off consecutively after a second in each step.

 Once it is done, see if the engine check light is still coming on or not.
 If the check light is off, you are ready to go, but if it is still coming on, get ready by reading the codes with a scanner instead.

 Remember that you have to make sure that the problem is gone before using this technique.

 For example, if the ECU detects a problem in the oxygen sensor that could occur due to a minor glitch, then it might fix automatically as the ECU will update the sensor’s status once the glitch is removed, setting off the check engine light.
 But if your check light is still on even after three days, then either apply the above-mentioned methods yourself or take your car to a mechanic.
 Read more about it here: Will the check engine light reset itself?

 If the Engine Check Light Returns

 Once you have your check light disappear, using any of the five above-mentioned methods, then you are ready to go.
 But if your check light glows again after a few days, it means there is a problem in your car that needs to get fixed.